apache/parquet-format/Encodings.md

 will the corresponding additions when decoding.
 Overflow should be allowed and handled as wrapping around in 2's complement notation so that the original values are correctly restituted.
 This may require explicit care in some programming languages (for example by doing all arithmetic in the unsigned domain).
+Writers must not use more bits when bit packing the miniblock data than would be required to PLAIN encode the physical type (e.g. INT32 data must not use more than 32 bits).

 The following examples use 8 as the block size to keep the examples short, but in real cases it would be invalid.